 In June 1916 Michael was in France.
 He faced a court martial in July, charged with

 ...used language likely to make a soldier commit assault and found Not Guilty.
+This was during the Battle of Pozieres, of which the 14th Battalion participated.
 He was admitted to the 12th General Hospital, Rouen, France in October, again with influenza.
 In November he was again in hospital, this time for several weeks - cause unknown.
 Michael was detached for duty as an instructor, cook, with the 5th Army in March 1917, for three months.

 In March 1918 he was admitted to the 4th Field Ambulance suffering from pneumonia and was invalided back to England and and admitted to the County of Middlesex War Hospital.
 After being transferred to the 3rd Auxiliary Hospital, Dartford he was discharged to two weeks furlough in April and classified B1A3 - temporarily unfit for general service for less than six months, but fit for training.
 In June he was placed on the supernumerary list - in France.
 Later that month he faced a court martial for being AWL for almost two weeks - he pleaded guilty and forfeited a total of 27 days pay.
 In September he rejoined his unit in the field.

 Michael was granted two weeks leave in London in January 1919 and was discharged from the AIF, in England, shortly thereafter.
 He returned to Australia and then returned to England again in the early 1920's.
 It is unknown if he again returned to Australia.

 He is listed on the Roll of Honour for Bacchus Marsh and District, published in The Bacchus Marsh Express on the 21st of December 1918.